TheJelmega/prog-lang/design/README.md

 ```

 A `for` expression is a syntactic construct for looping over elements provided by an implementation of `IntoIterator`.
-If the iterator yields a value, that value is matched against the irrefutable pattern, the body of hte loop is executed, and then control returns to the head of the `for` loop.
+If the iterator yields a value, that value is matched against the irrefutable pattern, the body of the loop is executed, and then control returns to the head of the `for` loop.
 If the iterator is empty, the `for` expression completes.

 #### For else

 In some cases, it can be useful to execute some different code if a for loop fails to enter its first iteration, therefore a `for` loop can be followed by an `else`.
-This in only executed if the no values are iterated over, not when the loop breaks on a subsequent iteration.
+This in only executed if no values are iterated over, not when the loop breaks on a subsequent iteration.

 ### 9.20.5.
 Labelled block expressions [↵](#920-loops-)